 29. Classification of land

-For the purposes of this Part, land may, irrespective of any other classification under these by-laws, be classified by the Corporation as —
+For the purposes of this Part, land may, irrespective of any other classification under these by-laws, be classified by the Corporation as follows —

-(a) Residential, if the land is used wholly or primarily for the purpose of providing the owner or occupier of the land with a residence for himself, his family or servants, or any of them; or
+(a) residential, if the land is used wholly or primarily for the purpose of providing the owner or occupier of the land with a residence for himself, his family or servants, or any of them;

+(b) non-residential property, if the land is used for business, professional, manufacturing, processing or other commercial processes that are not the subject of another class prescribed in this by-law;

-(b) Vacant Land, if there is no building on the land.
+(c) vacant land, if there is no building on the land.

-[By-law 29 amended in Gazette 29 Dec 1995 p.
-6331.]
+[Regulation 29 inserted in Gazette 29 Jun 2007 p.
+3254.]

 [30.
 Repealed in Gazette 1 Jul 2002 p.
 3157.]